 The Child Welfare Workforce Program may be right for YOU.

 The Child Welfare Workforce Program seeks to develop creative child welfare leaders, policy makers, managers, and direct service practitioners who are capable of critical thinking and promoting best practices and highest-quality service to children, families, and communities.
-The program accomplishes this by providing coordinated, integrated, and high quality social work education and training.
+The program accomplishes this by providing coordinated, integrated, and high-quality social work education and training.
 Graduates receive up to $5,000 if they are accepted and complete the program.

 Key benefits for social work students & professionals